SquareRoot49/Meal-Plan/README.md

 1. I want to design a website.
 2. I want to design this website by using python.
+3. I want this website to help people design their daily meals based on the calories they want to get.

 **Happy coding! 🚀**